 - Be willing to sit in silence.

 - Let the bereaved talk about how their loved one died.

 - Family and friends should also be on the lookout for destructive behaviors such as overconsumption of alcohol or increasing talk of suicide, and refer the grieving person to resources where they can receive help.

 Medical centers and hospice organizations can help form connections with area grief counseling groups, led by professionals.

 Take care of yourself

 This advice applies to anyone who is grieving a death but particularly pertains to coping with sudden loss.

 “Be patient with yourself.
 Get support if you need it,” Doka said, adding that the shock from losing a loved one and sudden grief can affect someone cognitively.
 “Try not to make dramatic changes in your life for a few months if you can,” he said.

-Bryan says the best advice he has for someone on how to cope with the loss of a loved one is to continue doing the activities you loved doing with the person you lost.
+Bryan says the best advice he has on how to cope with the loss of a loved one is to continue doing the activities you loved doing with the person you lost.